gornda/infra/readme.md

   ```packer build -var-file vars.json app.json``` &
   ```packer build -var-file vars.json db.json```

 2. Terraform to deploy instances and set firewall rules.
 There are two environments - stage and prod.
-Differense is in firewall settings (ssh access to stage is available from any IP address, ssh access is available only from specific IP).
+Difference is in firewall settings (ssh access to stage is available from any IP address, ssh access is available only from specific IP).
 Usage:
     1. ```cd ~/infra/terraform/stage``` or ```cd ~/infra/terraform/prod```
     2. Add file terraform.vars with correct settings (there is terraform.vars.example file in /terraform folder)